TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 ```

 9. Initialize a Repository:

-   - The following code sets up a new Git repository in the current directory,           creating a ‘.git’ folder that tracks all changes.
+    a.
+The following code sets up a new Git repository in the current directory,           creating a ‘.git’ folder that tracks all changes.

 ```Python
 git config init
 ```

 **OR**

 ```Python